 The ultimate road trip might be driving the entire route of “America’s Favorite Drive,” also known as the breathtaking Blue Ridge Parkway.
 Let sweeping vistas from hundreds of picturesque overlooks greet you along this showstopping roadway that spans more than 250 miles throughout our mountains.
 You’ll also venture through two national forests, each covering more than 500,000 acres: Nantahala National Forest and Pisgah National Forest.

 Add a side: Few stores are more iconic to North Carolina than Mast General Store, which can turn your Drive-Thru Vacation into a travel through time.
 Part general store, part foodie and candy haven, perusing inside is a delight – but shopping online is also a great option.
-The original Mast General Store in Valle Crucis is Count On Me NC-certified and offers in-store pickup, but if you call when you arrive, they’d be happy to run your treasures out to your car.

 10 Metal Zoo